RFred2000/RFred2000/README.md

 ## About Me

-I'm a software generalist with a keen focus on honing my skills in web design.
+I'm a software generalist with a focus on honing my skills in web design.

 Having cut my teeth working as a systems software engineer, I have experience in various topics.
 From writing Systems Verilog to GPU accelerated algorithms to JavaScript server code.